endlesspint8/endlesspint8.github.io/_posts/2017-01-12-kicked-kegs-nye-2017.md

 <img src="/gallery/2017/digitalpour-nye/intensity.png" alt="intensity" align="middle" width="800" /><br>
 <sub>Data Source: <a href="https://twitter.com/" target="_blank">Twitter</a></sub>

 Feelings?
 Some relief and a small sense of accomplishment for jumping through all the hoops.
-Also a bit of disappointment for there being far fewer bars using and posting their Digital Pour info than I expected.
+Also a bit of disappointment for there being far fewer bars using and posting their DigitalPour info than I expected.
 This will not preclude future analysis though.

 Stay tuned.

 <img src="/gallery/2017/digitalpour-nye/cluster_chart2.png" alt="cluster_chart" align="middle" width="800" /><br>
 <sub>Data Source: <a href="https://twitter.com/" target="_blank">Twitter</a></sub>